Minister of Francophone Affairs Award

 Eligibility

-- reside or have resided in Ontario
+- must reside in or be established in Ontario

 Selection process